emad-nk/logger/README.md

 ### Concurrency

-Throughout the entire application those variables that can be accessed via multiple thread are thread safe.
+Throughout the entire application those variables that can be accessed via multiple threads are thread safe.
-In this case `ConcurrentHashMap` is used which manages thread locks internally.
+In this case `ConcurrentHashMap` is used which manages thread locks automatically.

 ### Complexity